zenandesabeliwe/PROG6212/README.md

 •	An Event can have one or more Categories.
 Each Category is linked to an Event using eventID.
 •	A User can participate in an Event.
 The Participants table links a user to an event.
 •	A Participant can enrol for an Event.
 The Enrolments table stores the enrolment information.
-•	An Enrolment can have one Result.
+•	A single Enrolment can have one Result.
 The Results table stores the finish time and finish position.

 6. Database Constraints
 •	PRIMARY KEY – uniquely identifies each record in a table (Microsoft 2026a).